saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_6_transparency_orchestration_layers_v1_8.md

 Sarah nodded.
 "That's why orchestration comes last.
 By the time we get there, governance and observability will be proving themselves.
 We'll know our constraints.
 We'll know our failure modes.
 And we'll have two weeks of operational data to inform the orchestration design."

 She looked at each team member in turn.
-"Three weeks to complete what we started ten weeks ago.
+"Three weeks to complete what we started seven weeks ago.
 The foundation is solid.
 The intelligence works.
 Now we make it safe, visible, and coordinated."

 Dr. Chen's voice came through one final time.
 "Sarah, when this works—when Dr. Martinez can ask one question and get a complete care coordination answer—that's when the clinical staff will believe AI actually helps them.
 Everything before that is infrastructure.
 This is where it becomes care."

 The call ended.
 Sarah turned to Marcus and Jamie.

 "Let's build trust."

+---

+## 📍 Checkpoint 1: The Challenge Defined

+✅ Echo achieved 67/100 INPACT™ with working intelligence—but lacks governance, observability, and orchestration for production
+✅ Three remaining gaps: Dynamic Permissions (Layer 5), Reasoning Observability (Layer 6), Multi-Agent Coordination (Layer 7)
+✅ Build plan: Week 8 Governance, Week 9 Observability, Week 10 Orchestration. $82,000 budget.
+Board presentation Week 12.

+**Key insight:** Agents that work correctly but can't be controlled, observed, or coordinated aren't enterprise-ready.

+**Reading Time Remaining:** ~40 minutes

 ---